realbig/Playbook/_contributing/preparing-your-environment.md

 rvm reinstall ruby-2.3.0
 {% endhighlight %}

-To reistall Ruby 2.3.0 within your `~/.rvm` directory.
+To reinstall Ruby 2.3.0 within your `~/.rvm` directory.

 After successful installation of RVM, go ahead and run